 Lake Forest Park Water District (LFPWD) water comes from two well fields, located on District owned acreage in the northern end of the community.
-There are eight artesian aquifer wells less than 30 feet deep that produce a combined flow of around 100 gallons per minute (gpm) and three drilled wells that are over 200 feet deep.
+There are eight artesian aquifer wells less than 30 feet deep that produce a combined flow of around 100 gallons per minute (gpm) and three drilled wells that are over 200 feet deep and pump up to 800 gallons a minute.
 LFPWD pumps water from the wells to two steel reservoirs with a combined capacity of 440,000 gallons.
-The system uses an average of 250,000 gallons per day; during hot summer days that figure has risen to 1,000,000 gallons per day in past years.
+The system uses an average of 277,000 gallons per day and during hot summer days that figure can rise up to 775,000 gallons per day.
 Through conservation and leak repairs our usage has been reduced substantially in recent years.
 Interested customers are welcome to receive a full field tour of our production facilities.
 Just call the District office to arrange your visit.